Next: IA-64 Function Attributes, Previous: H8/300 Function Attributes, Up: Function Attributes [Contents][Index]

 These function attributes are supported by the IA-16 back end:

-attribute causes the compiler to
+cdeclOn the IA-16 target, the cdecl attribute causes the compiler to

 assume that the calling function pops off the stack space used to